 Friendly Fork Café

-Boxed Lunches for senior citizens can currently be picked up via drive through at the Community Recreation Center located at 250 North 11th Street.
-These weekly lunches are sponsored by the Weld County Area Agency on Aging with a planned menu for each day of service.
-This program offers a well-balanced meal for free or donation.
+Boxed Lunches for senior citizens can currently be picked up via drive-through at the Community Recreation Center located at 250 North 11th Street.
+These weekly lunches are sponsored by the Weld County Area Agency on Aging with a planned meal for each day of service.
+This program offers a well-balanced meal for free or through donation.
 Reservations are required by 9 am the day before meal service.
-Please call 970-674-3500 to make your reservation.
+Please call the Community Recreation Center front desk at 970-674-3500 to make your reservation.
+For more information on the Friendly Fork Café and an updated menu visit, recreationliveshere.com/163/Active-Adults.

 The following programs are not funded or governed by the Town of Windsor.
 Details are subject to change and are subject to the term set forth by each organization.
 Please report errors by email to email@example.com.